min69u/Reforestation/README.md

-## What do prisoners use to call each other?
-Cell phones.
+## I used to work in a shoe recycling shop.
+It was sole destroying.